 A great way to set your virtual volunteers up for success is to implement online onboarding.
 Once you have created these materials, online onboarding is sustainable and effective.
 You can even use online onboarding for your traditional volunteers.
 To keep your volunteers engaged and actively learning, switch up the methods in which you deliver key information.

-Creative Ways to Deliver Your Onboarding:
+Creative Ways to Deliver Your Training:

 - Video Chat